Top 12 Venture Capital Firms in Washington

 9. Accion Venture Lab

 Accion Venture Lab is an investment initiative that provides seed capital and strategic support to innovative fintech startups.
-As the venture arm of a global nonprofit, it backs companies that are building inclusive financial solutions for underserved populations.
+The firm is dedicated to backing companies that are building scalable, inclusive solutions for underserved communities around the world.

 Founded: 2011